flattiverse/connector-csharp/PROTOCOL.md

 ## Connection and socket behaviour

-You can interacht with a Flattiverse `UniverseGroup` by connecting to the specific URI with a websocket on port 80.
+You can interact with a Flattiverse `UniverseGroup` by connecting to the specific URI with a websocket.

 All commands are expected to be in JSON format.
 To execute a command on the server, simply send a request with the corresponding command as payload.

-Unless specified otherwise, all text data sent in commands must only contain any of the characters `0-9, a-z, A-Z` as well as ` `, `.`, `_`, `-`, and any `Latin Letters`.
+Unless specified otherwise, all text data which represents a name or id sent in commands must only contain any of the characters `0-9, a-z, A-Z` as well as ` `, `.`, `_`, `-`, and any `Latin Letters` (Unicode characters ) and must be between 2 and 32 characters long.

 ### Example request:

 A command consists of the following parts:

 - `command` can be any of the commands listed in the **List of commands** section.
 - `id` is an **optional** string that will be sent back with the reply to your command.
-If you omit this property, the command is treated as "fire and forget" and there will be no reply to it.
+If you omit this property, the command is treated as "fire and forget" and there will be no reply to it, even if an exception is thrown.
 - further data depending on the command.

 ```json